 The course will be a combination of lectures, colloquia, and self studies.
 Expected time spent: 200 hours

 Recommended previous knowledge

-The course requires an adequate background in phyisical metallurgy, and it is preferential, although not abslolutely necessary with a background corresponding to the courses TMT4240 Microstructure and Properties of Metals and TMT4222 Mechanical Properties of Materials, or a similar background.
+The course requires an adequate background in physical metallurgy, and it is preferential, although not absolutely necessary with a background corresponding to the courses TMT4240 Micro-structure and Properties of Metals and TMT4222 Mechanical Properties of Materials, or a similar background.

-F.J.
-Humphreys and M. Hatherly: Recrystallization and Relating Annealing Phenomena plus lecture notes (selected topics).
+Literature: Selections from: F.J.
+Humphreys and M. Hatherly: Recrystallization and Relating Annealing Phenomena.
+Selected relevant scientific papers and lecture notes.

 Credits: 7.5 SP